waterjugs/SYN-Seed-Script/README.md

 - Even if you start late you will still be helping out!
 The task skips over already seeded servers so dont be afraid to start it manualy whenever you can if thats what you want to do.
 - You can manually launch the bot by going to the instal directory "C:\users\\*youruserprofile*\hll-seq-seed" and launching script.bat

-### OPTIONAL - IF YOU WANT YOUR COMPUTER TO GO TO SLEEP AFTER SEEDING!
+### Optional - Put Your Computer to Sleep After Seeding

 - Go to the install directory should be "C:\users\\*youruserprofile*\hll-seq-seed"
 - Find the script.bat file.